-There really are no excuses not to.
-Beverly (82) says, “Attitude can make all the difference — might we hurt a bit sometimes, might we tire a little more quickly than we used to — probably, but that doesn’t mean we should become sedentary, doing nothing to help ourselves remain healthy.”
+There really are no excuses for seniors to not to become a personal trainer at any age.
+Beverly (89) says, “Attitude can make all the difference — might we hurt a bit sometimes, might we tire a little more quickly than we used to — probably, but that doesn’t mean we should become sedentary, doing nothing to help ourselves remain healthy.”

 If you’re ready to get started on your own journey to becoming a fitness professional Beverly also says, “GO FOR IT (that comment is applicable to persons of any age)!!!
 No one else has the exact gift that you possess to interact with and encourage others.”